Mildly dissipative diffeomorphisms of the disk with zero entropy: No cycle

-Using theorem~\ref{t.cycle2}, one gets the same property inside filtrating sets. \end{proof}
+Using Theorem~\ref{t.cycle2}, one gets the same property inside filtrating sets. \end{proof}

-A simple example of a cycle is a $1-$cycle associated to a fixed point: the unstable manifold of the fixed point accumulates on the stable one.
-In that context, in \cite{pixton}, it was proved that either there exists a transversal homoclinic point (and so the topological entropy is positive) or that intersection can be created by a smooth perturbation.
-Under the hypothesis of mild dissipation, we prove that if such a $1$-cycle exists, the topological entropy is positive even if there is not transverse intersection between the invariant manifolds of the fixed point.
+{ As an example, one may consider a cycle reduced to a single fixed point:} the unstable manifold of the fixed point accumulates on the stable one.
+In that context, \cite{pixton} proved that either there exists a transversal homoclinic point (and so the topological entropy is positive) or that { a transverse homoclinic} intersection can be created by a smooth perturbation.
+Under the hypothesis of mild dissipation, we prove that if such a cycle { of length $1$} exists, the topological entropy is positive even if there is { no} transverse intersection between the invariant manifolds of the fixed point.

-The end of this section is devoted to the proof of theorems~\ref{t.cycle} and~\ref{t.cycle2}.
+The end of this section is devoted to the proof of Theorems~\ref{t.cycle} and~\ref{t.cycle2}.